a5221985/tutorials/Embedded_Systems/microcontroller_embedded_c_programming_absolute_beginners.md

 			1. City `X`'s temperature is `25` degrees celcius
 			2. Suppose we are sure that `X`'s temperature never goes below 0 degrees and never goes above `40` degrees celcius
 				1. `X`'s temperature will always be positive value and max value is less than 255
+			3. We can use `unsigned char` can be used

+					unsigned char cityXTemperature;
+					cityXTemperature = 25;

+				1. It holds only integers (not floats)
+2. Variable definition

+		unsigned char cityXTemperature; /* This is a variable definition */ cityXTemperature = 25; /* This is variable initialization */

+	1. Variable declaration: includes **data type** and **variable name**
+		1. Data type is mandatory in C
+		2.

 ### Variable Definition Exercise ###
 ### Range Calculation for 'char' Data Type ###